websioux/nxt-php-client/README.md

 Add `require('/PATH_TO/nxt-php-client/params.php')` and  `class CNxt extends CNxtApi {}` to the top of your PHP project

-With having your own class you devellopp your own functions and do risk to loose them with an update.
+Having your own class to devellop your own functions remove the risk to loose them during an update.

-Then to make a request use for instance:
+Here is an example of a sendMoney request :

 ```
 $oApp = new CNxt;